Statement of Harvard University Principles for the Application of Indirect Costs to Non-federal Sponsored Awards

 5. In cases in which the application of the federal rates is not possible, each school should quantify the amount of foregone indirect cost on such awards in order to make explicit for the deans and other internal reviewers the school's own participation and investment in the cost of sponsored programs.
 Except in unusual circumstances, the determination that the amount of indirect cost recovered is acceptable rests with the approving school.
 The information generated should be shared on a periodic basis with other schools and with OSP so that there is a common understanding of the University's aggregate foregone recoveries of indirect costs on non-federal awards.
 The three submitting offices, in cooperation with the schools, will establish a uniform methodology for this purpose, for review by the Sponsored Administration Leadership Committee (SALC).

 6. Any non-federal domestic entity* that has never received a negotiated indirect cost rate may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC).
 Provision of the 10% de minimis indirect cost rate is conditioned on the non-federal entity meeting the requirements specified in 2 CFR 200.414(f).
 These include limiting availability to organization that have never received a negotiated indirect cost rate, except for those described in Appendix VII of Part 200, paragraph (D)(1)(b).

-Sarah T Axelrod, Office for Sponsored Programs
+Judith Ryan, Office for Sponsored Programs

 Mark O'Brien, Office for Sponsored Programs